Ian-Maynard/GoutApp/README.md

                  - store
                  - return

-      Color Display warning>
+ Features: The Color Display warning

  The app give a color-based rating:

-      Green   - Zero to low uric acid metabolizing ingredients

-      Yellow  - Low to Medium uric acid content
+      Green   - Zero to low uric acid metabolizing ingredients Yellow  - Low to Medium uric acid content
       Red     - Medium to High uric acid metabolizing ingredients

+Features: The Food Diary

+Because gout attacks are caused by an accumulation of Uric acid which is metabolized from a sufferers daily diet,  attacks can be  avoided or mitigated by carefully noting diet.
+The app will assist by helping a user to see what they've eaten that day and in the recent past
              -